MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/@@security-access-tokens.md

 Place the token in the header of an API.

-When the API call is sent with an access token, DeployR validates that the user is valid and that the token itself is not expired.
+When the API call is sent with an access token, R Server validates that the user is valid and that the token itself is not expired.

 ## Renewing Tokens